frederic-perez/AmE-dictionary/data/dictionary.md

 __firmament__ _n_ :two: /ˈfɜːməmənt/ The expanse of the sky; heavens.
 The vault or expanse of the heavens; the sky.
 __first leg__ _n_
 __first mate__ _n_ :two::hammer:
+__first responder__ _n_ :two: A person, such as a police officer, firefighter, or EMT, trained in urgent medical care and other emergency procedures and prepared to move quickly to the scene of an accident or disaster.
 __first-hand__ _adj, adv_
 __first-in-class<sup>1</sup>__ _adj_ :two: (first in class) First-in-class drugs are ones that use a new and unique mechanism of action for treating a medical condition.
 These products are often referred to as innovative and cited as offering new treatment options for patients.
 __first-in-class<sup>2</sup>__ _n_ Drugs that use a new and unique mechanism of action for treating a medical condition according to FDA 2011 Novel New Drugs.